awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

 ------         ----                      --------------
-ap-east-1      Asia Pacific (Hong Kong)  False ap-northeast-1 Asia Pacific (Tokyo)      False ap-northeast-2 Asia Pacific (Seoul)      False ap-south-1     Asia Pacific (Mumbai)     False ap-southeast-1 Asia Pacific (Singapore)  False ap-southeast-2 Asia Pacific (Sydney)     False ca-central-1   Canada (Central)          False eu-central-1   EU Central (Frankfurt)    False eu-north-1     EU North (Stockholm)      False eu-west-1      EU West (Ireland)         False eu-west-2      EU West (London)          False eu-west-3      EU West (Paris)           False me-south-1     Middle East (Bahrain)     False sa-east-1      South America (Sao Paulo) False us-east-1      US East (Virginia)        False us-east-2      US East (Ohio)            False us-west-1      US West (N. California)   False us-west-2      US West (Oregon)          True
+ap-east-1      Asia Pacific (Hong Kong)  False ap-northeast-1 Asia Pacific (Tokyo)      False
+...
+us-east-2      US East (Ohio)            False us-west-1      US West (N. California)   False us-west-2      US West (Oregon)          True
+...
 ```

 **Note**
-Some Regions might be supported but not included in the results of the `Get-AWSRegion` cmdlet\.
-An example is the Asia Pacific \(Osaka\) Region \(`ap-northeast-3`\)\.
-If you are not able to specify a Region by adding the `-Region` parameter, try specifying the region in a custom endpoint instead, as shown in the following section\.
+Some Regions might be supported but not included in the output of the `Get-AWSRegion` cmdlet\.
+For example, this is sometimes true of Regions that are not yet global\.
+If you're not able to specify a Region by adding the `-Region` parameter to a command, try specifying the Region in a custom endpoint instead, as shown in the following section\.

 ## Specifying a Custom or Nonstandard Endpoint<a name="specifying-a-custom-or-nonstandard-endpoint"></a>